joshaustintech/joshaustin.tech/content/blog/kafka-as-an-antipattern.md

 # Introduction

 Kafka is a deceptively deep topic.
 No pun intended.
 I've used Kafka in various contexts.
-I want to cover two experiences where I've had two very different outomes to point out at least one scenario where I believe Kafka is an antipattern.
+I want to cover two experiences where I've had two very different outcomes to point out at least one scenario where I believe Kafka is an antipattern.

 # When Kafka worked great